 Long Term Care Insurance

-Like life insurance, you select a long term care insurance policy value such as $250,000, $500,000 or a $1,000,000.
-The table below outlines the process of choosing your long term care protection.
+Similar to life insurance, you select a long term care insurance policy value such as $250,000, $500,000 or a $1,000,000.
+The Benefit Multiplier below outlines the process of choosing your long term care protection.
+Your long term care insurance agent will give you quotes and comparisons.
 Some choices will vary by company.
-Your long term care insurance agent will provide recommendations based on your health history, financial situation and other factors.

-Choose Your Long Term Care Insurance Benefits ( A x B = C )
+Long Term Care Insurance Benefit Multiplier ( A x B = C )

 |(A) Maximum Daily Benefit||(B) Benefit Period||(C) Policy Maximum Amount|

 Select a Maximum Daily Benefit from $50 to $500 per day.

 |Your Policy Maximum Benefit will equal the Maximum Daily Benefit Multiplied by the Benefit Period you select.

 For Example: $100 (Maximum Daily Benefit) x 730 days (2 year Benefit Period) = $73,000 Policy Maximum

 |SAMPLE POLICY 1: $200 DAILY BENEFIT X 3 YEARS (1,095 DAYS) = $219,000 POLICY MAXIMUM